BM7109 - Introduction to Clinical Genetics (2025/26)

 On successful completion of this module students will be able to:

-1. Demonstrate through completion of the quizzes an understanding of the processes of prenatal diagnosis by molecular biological techniques and how risk to progeny is assessed and communicated and show an understanding of complex molecular techniques and when they should be applied in a clinical genetic setting.
+1. Demonstrate though completion of the quizzes an understanding of the processes of prenatal diagnosis by molecular biological techniques and the how risk to progeny is assessed and communicated and show an understanding of complex molecular techniques and when they should be applied in a clinical genetic setting.

-2. Apply critical thinking to the analysis of clinical genetic problems with respect to identify disease genes and show an appreciation of the sensitive ethical and social considerations required when advising parents in clinical genetics context.
+2. Apply critical thinking to the analysis of clinical genetic problems with respect to identification of disease genes and show an appreciation of the sensitive ethical and social considerations required when advising parents in clinical genetics context.

 3. Demonstrate through the reflective learning journal that they have reflected on their own performance as an independent professional learner.